seoulai/gym/seoulai_gym/envs/market/README.md

         your_actions = dict(
             holding = 0,
             buy_all = +100,    # buy_all means that you will buy 100% of the purchase amount
-            sell_20per = -20,  # sell_20per means buy and sell 20% of the available volume
+            sell_20per = -20,  # sell_20per means you will sell 20% of the available volume
         )
         return your_actions    # You must return the actions dictionary you defined.
 ```